CambridgeNuclear/SCONE/docs/User Manual.rst

   resonance probability tables treatment
 * DBRC (*optional*, default = no DBRC): list of ZAIDs of nuclides for which DBRC has to be applied.
+* majorant (*optional*, default = 0): 1 for true; 0 for false; flag to activate the
+  pre-construction of a unionised majorant cross section

 Example: ::